Angel in My Pocket: Reception

 Information on the film's box-office reception is sketchy; the Ultimate Movie Rankings website says the movie earned $5.1 million, ranking 52nd out of 172 films released in 1969.
-NBC-TV showed "Angel in My Pocket" as part of their Saturday Night at the Movies series on February 14, 1970; this was not long after the film was out of theatres, having been released just ten months earlier in April 1969.
-The network showed the film again on Monday Night at the Movies on November 30, 1970, but the movie has appeared on television only infrequently since then; it is available on DVD.
+NBC-TV showed Angel in My Pocket as part of their Saturday Night at the Movies series on February 14, 1970; this was not long after the film was out of theatres, having been released just ten months earlier in April 1969.
+The network showed the film again on Monday Night at the Movies on November 30, 1970, but the movie has appeared on television only infrequently since then.
+It has never officially been available on home video.

 The Rotten Tomatoes website has no aggregate critics' score for the film.
 However, in his Chicago Tribune review published in 1969, critic Clifford Terry characterized Griffith's lead character as a "minister with a Blue Ridge mountain accent and a positive-thinking-power approach -- a kind of Gomer Peale," referencing the Gomer Pyle character of Griffith's earlier eponymous TV series and positive-thinking clergyman Norman Vincent Peale.
 Terry gave the film a tepid review, calling Griffith as "blandly affable" and describing the film as "more hep than hip, filled with outdated, simple-minded smarm and reliance on gags like a shaggy dog pilfering a peanut-butter sandwich."
 Meanwhile, reviewer Roger Ebert of the Chicago Sun-Times gave the film 2-1/2 stars, calling it a "most enjoyable family film" and characterizing it as a "pleasant fantasy, well acted, telling a story interesting enough to do more than just amuse the kids.
 American democracy doesn't function as smoothly as you'd gather from 'An Angel in my Pocket,' and small towns will probably never again be as simple and sunny as this one in Kansas, but there's no harm showing the kids what could be or should be."